mikeizbicki/cmc-csci143/week_14/README.md

         1. MapReduce: 1-off analysis tasks that can take a long time, no setup overhead
         1. Database: many related tasks with real time responses, lots of setup overhead

+        > **Hint:**
+        > When interviewing, mention the Twitter assignments to illustrate your knowledge of these tradeoffs.

     1. Upload production credentials to github

     1. Run `DELETE`/`UPDATE`/`DROP` SQL commands outside of a transaction